rushealy-aws/aws-gs-digital-twin/docs/08-faq.md

 ## General Questions

-### What is AWS Ground Station Digital Twin?
+### 1. What is AWS Ground Station Digital Twin?

-AWS Ground Station Digital Twin is a service that allows you to create virtual simulations of satellite communications systems.
-It enables you to test and validate your satellite communications workflows in a simulated environment before deploying to production, helping to reduce risk and optimize operations.
+AWS Ground Station Digital Twin provides an environment where you can test and integrate your satellite mission management and command and control software.
+The digital twin feature allows you to test scheduling, verification of configurations, and proper error handling without using production antenna capacity.
+It enables you to test AWS Ground Station APIs without using production capacity or requiring spectrum licensing.

-### How does Digital Twin differ from the standard AWS Ground Station service?
+### 2. How does Digital Twin differ from the standard AWS Ground Station service?

 While AWS Ground Station provides actual satellite communication capabilities using physical ground station antennas, Digital Twin creates a simulated environment that mimics these capabilities.
 Digital Twin allows you to test configurations, dataflows, and procedures without using physical ground station infrastructure or actual satellite communications.

-### In which regions is AWS Ground Station Digital Twin available?
+### 3. In which regions is AWS Ground Station Digital Twin available?

-AWS Ground Station Digital Twin is available in:
+AWS Ground Station Digital Twin is available in regions where AWS Ground Station is supported.
+For the most current list of supported regions, refer to the [AWS Ground Station documentation](https://docs.aws.amazon.com/ground-station/latest/ug/what-is.html).
-- US East (Ohio) - us-east-2
-- US West (Oregon) - us-west-2
-- Europe (Ireland) - eu-west-1
-- Asia Pacific (Sydney) - ap-southeast-2

-### What are the prerequisites for using AWS Ground Station Digital Twin?
+### 4. What are the prerequisites for using AWS Ground Station Digital Twin?

 Prerequisites include:
 - An active AWS account